cako/blog/_posts/2018-03-09-julia-fortran.md

       ...
 {% endhighlight %}

 As per advised by the documentation, we should pass `Ref`s when the memory is allocated by Julia (our case), as opposed to `Ptr` when it is allocated by the other language.
-We are now nearly there and all we have to do is create some input and pass that to the `ccall`:
+We are nearly there, and all we have to do is create some input and pass that to the `ccall`:

 {% highlight julia %}
 x = Float32[1,2,3,4]